 The two jump scenes with the corpse and the horrible electronic shriek when Samara's victims are revealed.

 The original tape was supposedly created when someone taped a mysterious broadcast late at night from an unlisted TV station.

-The line from Aidan in the 2002 film: "You weren't supposed to help her!".
+The line from Aidan: "You weren't supposed to help her!".

 When in The Ring TwoAidan's mother fixes up a sleeping-pills-peanut-butter-and-jelly sandwich as she prepares to drown him.

-The part in the 2002 version when the heroine is climbing out of the well while Samara is creeping UP the wall below her.
+The part when the heroine is climbing out of the well while Samara is creeping UP the wall below her.
 It's the legs.
 The way they suddenly step in front in a logically spine breaking way (that and the constant slow speed of the "walk").